Learn to make authentic red enchilada sauce using dried Mexican chiles for rich and robust flavor, perfect for more than just enchiladas.

 I added tomatoes to my Red Tamale Sauce, if you prefer a tomato base.

 The answer is this enchilada sauce recipe, which you may also know as Mexican gravy.
 It’s delicious and flavorful, made traditionally with dried red chiles.

 Mexican gravy is a slightly thickened chili sauce flavored with dried red chiles.
-To lighten the robust flavor of the chiles, slowly stir in one cup (per quart of sauce) of your favorite cheese near the end of the cooking.
-This will add even more flavor and thicken the Mexican gravy up more.
+This Enchilada Sauce is perfect for Mexican Gravy.
 Serve over tamales, burritos, tacos, enchiladas and well, just about anything.

 The primary chile pepper I’ve used in this red enchilada sauce is dried Anaheim peppers.
 That’s the one in the center of this photograph.
 They are about 1 ½ to 2″ wide and about 6 to 8″ long.

 Anaheim chiles are sometimes called California chiles as well.
 You can substitute New Mexico chiles, which are the same type of chile but grown in New Mexico.